 National Specialty Accreditation Agencies

-- DOE’s accreditation webpage, the ACME is able to recognize institutions for “the accreditation and pre-accreditation of basic certificate, basic graduate nurse-midwifery, direct entry midwifery, and pre-certification nurse-midwifery education programs, including those programs that offer distance education.”
+- Accreditation Commission for Midwifery Education (ACME) – According to the DOE’s accreditation webpage, the ACME is able to recognize institutions for “the accreditation and pre-accreditation of basic certificate, basic graduate nurse-midwifery, direct entry midwifery, and pre-certification nurse-midwifery education programs, including those programs that offer distance education.”

 - Council on Accreditation of Nurse Anesthesia Educational Programs (AANA) – The DOE’s website states that the AANA has the ability to offer, “The accreditation of institutions and programs of nurse anesthesia at the post master`s certificate, master`s, or doctoral degree levels in the United States, and its territories, including programs offering distance education.